Azure/azure-cli/doc/local_context_guidelines.md

 - **scopes**

-`scopes` is an array of string.
+`scopes` is an array of strings.
 It defines where this local context value can be referenced.
 The value could be a command group or a command, for example, `['vm', 'network']`.
 If one argument can be referenced in all the commands, you can define it as `['all']`. `scopes` is meaningful only when `SET` is in actions.

 - **actions**